austins/Vanilla-App-Articles/README.md

 - Stability and performance is of importance, and Vanilla 2.1+ is the target for compatibility.

 The word "article" stands for content produced by both bloggers and journalists, and is interchangeable with "blog post."

+## Installation:

+This add-on is an application.
+To install it, extract this project into a folder called `articles` within your Vanilla installation's `/applications` folder.